aws/aws-cdk/packages/@aws-cdk/aws-dynamodb/README.md

 ### Keys

-You can either specify `partitionKey` and/or `sortKey` when you initialize the table, or call `addPartitionKey` and `addSortKey` after initialization.
+When a table is defined, you must define it's schema using the `partitionKey` (required) and `sortKey` (optional) properties.

 ### Billing Mode

 DynamoDB supports two billing modes:
 * PROVISIONED - the default mode where the table and global secondary indexes have configured read and write capacity.
 * PAY_PER_REQUEST - on-demand pricing and scaling.
-You only pay for what you use and there is no read and write capacity for the table or its gloal secondary indexes.
+You only pay for what you use and there is no read and write capacity for the table or its global secondary indexes.

 ```ts
 import dynamodb = require('@aws-cdk/aws-dynamodb');